Monique Chandler-Waterman

-Monique Chandler-Waterman is an American politician who has served as a member of the New York State Assembly for the 58th district since May 2022.
+Monique Chandler-Waterman (born January 14, 1981) is an American community organizer and politician serving as a member of the New York State Assembly for the 58th district since May 2022.
 A member of the Democratic Party, Chandler-Waterman won her seat in a special election to fill the seat vacated when N. Nick Perry was appointed U.S. ambassador to Jamaica.